 The Specialized Dementia Unit is appropriate for individuals who:

-not appropriate for individuals who:
+Our inpatient service is not appropriate for individuals who:

 Dementia profoundly changes individuals' lives and those of their families.
 Dementia causes loss of memory and mental abilities, such as judgement and reasoning.
 It affects a person's behaviour, mood and ability to communicate, and it can increase an individual's risk of falling.
 Dementia affects each person differently, and our care reflects that.
 We focus on superior outcomes for each and every patient.